Cork University Hospital: Helipad

-Transport
+Location and transport

+The hospital is 3 km south-west of the city centre, by the Wilton Roundabout.
 A number of Bus Éireann city bus routes serve the hospital, including routes 201 and 208 (from Mayfield), 214 (from St Patrick's Street), 216 (from Monkstown via Douglas), and 219 (from Mahon).
 In addition, a number of regional bus routes also serve the hospital, including some services on route 232 (from Ballincollig), routes 236, 237 and 239 (from West Cork).
 Since Spring 2020 West Cork Connect also serve the hospital on their route to/from West Cork.